Azure-Samples/modern-data-warehouse-dataops/e2e_samples/temperature_events/LoadTesting/README.md

  ![var_group_secrets](../../../docs/images/var_group_secrets.png)

-Then, you can use these keyvault secrets directly in pipeline by specifying the variable group:
+You are able to use these keyvault secrets directly in the pipeline, as the variable group is defined in the `azure-pipeline.yml` file
 ```
 variables:
 - group: load-testing-secrets